 The Naturalization Process

-The naturalization process can be complex; you must complete an application, establish residency, and meet other requirements.
+The naturalization process is a legal process in which a foreign citizen or national is able to become a U.S citizen; you must complete an application, establish certain criteria for residency, attend an interview, and pass an English and civics tests.
 If you aren’t sure whether to apply for a certificate of citizenship or naturalization, or if you need assistance with the application process, an experienced attorney can help.
 Our citizenship and naturalization attorney in Jacksonville can explain the requirements and guide you through the process.

 The requirements of the U.S. naturalization process include:

 - Completing the application

 Certain factors—such as owing taxes, being behind in child support payments, and other issues—can lead to your application being denied.
 Our immigration attorney can help you navigate the process, assist you in completing all necessary forms, offer advice, help you prepare for the naturalization interview, and appear with you at the interview.